takenet/lime-go/README.md

 }
 ```

-Notifications can be sent by intermediates - like the server that routes the message - or by the destination of the
+Notifications can be sent by the **destination of the message or by intermediates** - like a server that routes the
-message itself.
+message.

 The protocol define the following notification events:
 - **accepted**: The message was received and accepted by an intermediate.